saifhosari/first-project-DareToEscape/README.md

   - The footer section includes links to the relevant social media sites for Love Running.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media.
   - the footer got some eyes taking animation that moves them in hexagon shape.
+  - i give credits to https://freefrontend.com/css-hexagons/ because i learned how to make the hexagon shape animation from them.
     <br/> <br/>

   ![The Footer](/assests/images/the-footer.png)